em-floch/home/_pages/about.md

 I studied Machine Learning at Carnegie Mellon University, USA as part of a Graduate Exchange Program.

-Through my work in Machine Learning and Time Series forecasting, I am focused on building AI solutions that drive positive societal change.
+Through my work in Machine Learning and Time Series forecasting, my goal is to build AI solutions that drive positive societal change.

 My Experience
 --------------

 - 🌾 Senior Data Scientist @ Gro Intelligence (New York, USA)